tinythings/logjet/doc/features.md

 Current behavior:

 - accepts OTLP log batches over HTTP and gRPC
+- OTLP/HTTP ingest can also run over HTTPS
+- OTLP/gRPC ingest can also run over TLS
 - validates that the request decodes as `ExportLogsServiceRequest`
 - stores the raw OTLP protobuf bytes
 - assigns a local sequence number for internal replay ordering